 Sharing is beneficial for everyone if it's yours to share.
 If it's not yours to share then you may be exploiting the hard work of others - behaviour best described as "freeloading".

 The Australian Screen Association (ASA) represents the film and television content and distribution industry in Australia.
-The ASA works with the screen community, regulators, authorities, the Intellectual Property Awareness Foundation (IPAF) and the wider community to help protect film and TV content and ensure it is distributed legally and safely.
+The ASA works with the screen community, regulators, authorities, Creative Content Australia (CCA) and the wider community to help protect film and TV content and ensure it is distributed legally and safely.

 Australian Screen Association - www.screenassociation.com.au